djstephenson7/CV/README.md

 #### Adaptability
 I have a track record in adapting to unfamiliar surroundings in different cultures and countries.
 I've already lived in China, Vietnam and Austria.
 I moved to China in late 2015, working as a Foreign English Teacher.
 I was curious about that part of the world, so I thought I'd go and see it for myself.
 My responsibilities were to teach classes of over 60 students, aged between 7 and 12 and help them improve their English grammar, pronunciation and fluency.
 To keep my lessons fun, interesting and engaging, I constructed lesson plans that helped the students exercise their English skills while learning more about myself and the UK.
 It turned out that they were just as unfamiliar with Britain as I was with China!
 As a consequence, they kids' English skills showed a remarkable improvement and when I left, they  wrote me cards in perfect English, telling me how much they'd enjoyed my lessons with them.

+## <a name="experience"></a>Experience

+**Starling Bank** (Nov.
+2017 to June 2018)
+*Operations Support*
+- Showed ownership and accountability for offering solutions to help and benefit customers, responding to customer requests to correct data, maintaining high service standards and continually striving to improve the quality of the Starling Bank product.

+**Echo English (China)** (Sept.
+2016 to June 2016)
+*Foreign English Teacher*
+- Taught English as a foreign language in a primary school and a kindergarten in China, leading classes of over sixty students with no prior teaching experience, displaying the willingness to learn and move from my comfort zone.

+**Executive Clients Acquisition Ltd** (Aug.
+2014 - June 2015)
+*Team Leader*
+- Successfully led sales teams of five people to achieve their personal sales targets of a minimum of fifteen sales a week and adhere to standards prescribed by the company, developing leadership and teamwork skills.

 ## <a name="education"></a>Education